 To counter this, Omen’s smokes can work, but another option is to use Viper’s Toxic Screen to dissect the point and reduce the enemy’s line of sight.

 When it comes to planting the Spike on A, you usually can’t go wrong by putting it on the side of the blue billboard — denying opponents that might rotate on high from having an easy shot.

 Reactor Site B

-Next let’s look at the B-Site, which can be very tough as there’s only one main way to reach the point — through the bottleneck created by Garage.
-While this has been opened up somewhat, there’s still a lot of angles defenders can play from.
+Next let’s look at the B-Site, which can be very tough as there’s only one main way to reach the point — through the bottleneck created by the Garage.
+While this has been opened up somewhat, there are still a lot of angles defenders can play from.

 If you’re going to rush B, putting some kind of smoke up in B Towers to cut off the enemy line of sight is a solid plan.
 Omen is the best choice, as only one smoke can be used to cut off the entirety of Heaven.
 Brimstone and Viper can both do the job though.

 When it comes to planting on B, it all depends on which side of the point you can/want to defend.
 The box in the middle of the point is your pivot, but if you have the control, planting under the big red B is the best — you can hold the site down from B Main, making it very hard to retake.